Olimpiada-Boliviana-De-Informatica/Mojix-coding-challenge2024/README.md

 - The program must be able to play the game without human intervention.
 - The use of backtracking algorithms or memoization of states is **NOT ALLOWED.** Since this approach would make the game trivial to solve.
 - The time limit for each move is 0.1 seconds.
+- Each player will get 500 moves to win, in the case both players reach 500 moves a tie is declared.

 ## Behavior of the program
 The program should read two initial integer values $C$ and $G$, representing the color of the player and the type of game, respectively.
 The color of the player will be 1 or 2, and the type of game will be 1, 2 or 3.